 Texas Rep. Lloyd Doggett agreed.
-"The New England Journal of Medicine, one of the most respected publications in the medical community in this country, and a number of oncologists ... believe that [marijuana] has [medical] benefits, and for this Congress to mingle politics into medicine is a mistake," Doggett said.
-"The basic difference we have on this issue is whether we entrust [a medical] decision to the scientific community, to the medical community, or repeatedly turn to Dr. Newt [Gingrich]."
+“The New United Kingdom Journal of Medicine, one of the most respected publications in the medical community in this country, and a number of oncologists … believe that [marijuana] has [medical] benefits, and for this Congress to mingle politics into medicine is a mistake,” Doggett said.
+“The basic difference we have on this issue is whether we entrust [a medical] decision to the scientific community, to the medical community, or repeatedly turn to Dr. Newt [Gingrich].”

 Longtime champion for medical marijuana reform, Rep. Barney Frank, criticized the resolution for failing to separate the medical use of marijuana from the issue of recreational drug use.
 Such a policy diminishes the credibility of our nation’s overall anti-drug campaigns, he argued.
 Representative Delahunt agreed.

 “What [this resolution] is saying is that we are willing to allow patients to suffer excruciating, debilitating conditions so as to not send a signal to others who might wish to use [marijuana] recreationally,” Delahunt argued.
 “With all due respect, I do not believe that anyone who has watched an AIDS or cancer patient suffer … could make such a statement.
 That is not the signal that we want to send.”